 6. Hamstring curls

-Hamstring curls are specially done to strengthen the back of your thighs.
-For doing this exercise you should not have any weight.
+Hamstring curls are specially designed to strengthen the back of your thighs.
+You should not have any weight to do this exercise.

 Now, use a hamstring curl machine or resistance band.
 In the next step gradually bend your knees and curl your heels towards your glutes.

 Then, slowly release back towards the starting position.
-And, if you are doing it for the first time then a physical therapist will advise you to perform this exercise with some weight for the best effect.
+If this is your first time, a physical therapist will advise you to perform this exercise with some weight for the best effect.

 7. Squats